-3.10 The 'Reserve' Collection
+3.13 The 'Reserve' Collection

-The 'Reserve' is a collection of original historic objects originally established for use as 'handling' and loan material during the 1930s and has been continuously added to since then.
-It originated from the 'Leicestershire Museum Education Service' whose remit was broader than that of the County.
+The 'Reserve' is a collection of historic objects originally established for use by the Museum Education Service as handling loan material for schools during the 1930s and has been continuously added to since then.
 It is now used to support displays, exhibitions and loan requests.
+Some of the original loans boxes have been retained as evidence of the service's early activities.

-4. Themes and Priorities for Future Collecting
+Section 4 - Themes and Priorities for Future Collecting